The 5 Best Antivirus for Linux in 2023

-No, most big-name AVs for Windows and macOS is incompatible with Linux systems.
+No, most big-name antiviruses for Windows and macOS are incompatible with Linux systems.
 However, some popular brands have robust antiviruses for Linux.
 McAfee and Bitdefender are popular antivirus brands on the Windows and macOS platforms that also support the Linux operating system.

 These antiviruses have a large signature-based engine that detects malware across all operating systems.
 For instance, the McAfee Endpoint Security for Linux can detect Linux-based malware and even those of other operating systems like Windows and Mac.

 What is a good Antivirus for Linux Ubuntu?